Observables from Time-propagation TDDFT

 Full width at half-maximum in frequency 0.71eV

 Now we perform the time propagation.
-This is out most time consuming task.
+This is our most time consuming task.
+It is highly advisable to split the calculation into several shorter running jobs by writing to a restart file, and later restarting.
 We refer to the GPAW documentation on how to run using MPI and restart files.

 • We attach a DipoleMomentWriter that writes the dipole moment at every timestep to dm_gauss.dat